 An 1837 description of Catrine, Sorn and Mauchline, including a listing of the key personalities of the towns, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 Sorn was originally known as Dalgain until the 17th century.
 It is now a classic Ayrshire village with the attractions of the church, the hump-backed bridge over the River Ayr and Sorn Castle.
 Sorn Castle was originally built in the 14th century but there have been several additions and rebuilds which have created a modern mansion.
 It lies on a steep crest above the River Ayr.
 The word Sorn is Celtic, and means a projection, or promontory or snout, and may have been applied originally to the rocky eminence on which the castle was built.
 Sorn Castle is occasionally open to the public in the summer months.